2025–26 UEFA Champions League: League phase

 The league phase draw for the 2025–26 UEFA Champions League took place at the Grimaldi Forum in Monaco on 28 August 2025.
 The 36 teams were divided into four pots of nine teams each based on their UEFA club coefficient, except for the Champions League title holders, who were automatically placed as the top seed in pot 1.

-The 36 teams were manually drawn and then automated software drew their eight different opponents at random, determining which of their matches are at home and which ones away.
-Each team faces two opponents from each of the four pots, one at home and one away.
+The 36 teams were manually drawn and then automated software drew their eight different opponents at random, determining which of their matches were at home and which ones away.
+Each team faced two opponents from each of the four pots, one at home and one away.
 Teams could not face opponents from their own association, and could only be drawn against a maximum of two sides from the same association.

 Bodø/Glimt, Kairat, Pafos and Union Saint-Gilloise made their debut appearances in the league phase/group stage.
-Kairat, based in Almaty, became the easternmost team to ever qualify for the Champions League proper, and, after being drawn to play away against Sporting CP, broke the record for the longest trip in UEFA competitions, travelling approximately 7,200 km from Almaty to Lisbon, taking into account that the Portuguese authorities banned incoming flights that travel through Russian airspace, a measure taken due to the Russian invasion of Ukraine.
+Kairat, based in Almaty, became the easternmost team to ever qualify for the Champions League proper, and, after being drawn to play away against Sporting CP, broke the record for the longest trip in UEFA competitions, travelling 4,294 mi from Almaty to Lisbon.
 In addition, Bodø/Glimt, based in Bodø within the Arctic Circle, became the northernmost European team to ever compete in the Champions League.
-This marks the first time a Norwegian team has participated in the competition proper since the 2007–08 season, and will also be the first season since 2005–06 in which no Ukrainian sides qualified for the group stage/league phase.
+This marked the first time a Norwegian team participated in the competition proper since the 2007–08 season, and was also the first season since 2005–06 in which no Ukrainian sides qualified for the group stage/league phase.

-A total of 16 national associations are represented in the league phase.
+A total of 16 national associations were represented in the league phase.

 Table

-The top eight ranked teams will receive a bye to the round of 16.
-The teams ranked from 9th to 24th will contest the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw.
-Teams ranked from 25th to 36th will be eliminated from all competitions, with no access to the 2025–26 UEFA Europa League.
+The top eight ranked teams received a bye directly to the round of 16.
+Teams ranked from 9th to 24th contested the knockout phase play-offs, with teams ranked from 9th to 16th seeded for the draw.
+Teams ranked from 25th to 36th were eliminated from all competitions.